-- It is used to assess the performance of the company as an entity in a particular time frame.
+- An individual with accounting knowledge will be shown, explaining the firm’s profitability for a tenure using a statement of operations.
+As shown in the format above, this statement depicts the company’s revenue, net sales, and income from its core business operationsCore Business OperationsBusiness operations refer to all those activities that the employees undertake within an organizational setup daily to produce goods and services for accomplishing the company's goals like profit generation., excluding all the expenditures incurred during that particular time.
+It is used to assess the company’s performance as an entity in a particular time frame.
 It is also referred to as a profit/loss statement for the same reason.
-An individual with accounting knowledge will be shown, and it will explain the firm’s profitability for a tenure using a statement of operations.
-As shown in the format above, this statement depicts the revenue, net sales, and income of the company from its core business operationsCore Business OperationsBusiness operations refer to all those activities that the employees undertake within an organizational setup daily to produce goods and services for accomplishing the company's goals like profit generation., excluding all the expenditures incurred in that particular time.

-- An investor will go through the financials, statements of operations to be specific before investing in any stock.
+- An investor will go through the financials and statements of operations to be specific before investing in any stock.
 The information available in the income statement cannot be exaggerated and will give the accurate financial health of the company.
-Higher net income results in higher wealth distribution to the shareholders after meeting all of its fixed liabilities (interest, salary, overheads).
-Thus investors can anticipate higher growth of funds with companies having a significant net income.
-Year on year comparison of the income statement will help investors assess how the company has fared in the past.
+Higher net income results in wealth distribution to the shareholders after meeting all of its fixed liabilities (interest, salary, overheads).
+Thus investors can anticipate higher fund growth with companies having a significant net income.
+A year and year comparison of the income statement will help investors assess how the company has fared in the past.

 - It records the financial performance of the company for that period.

-- Facilitates the investor in doing his analysis on the stock and take a call whether to buy/sell or hold the stock.
+- Facilitates the investor in analyzing the stock and taking a call whether to buy/sell or hold the stock.